 It was time to batten down the hatches!

-Then I came across Layne Redmond’s Sacred Tools of the Bee Priestess: Sound Purification, which I suspect is outside of that frequency range, and I decided to conduct an experiment.
-I set up my little Bose speaker on a chair next to the pond and cranked it up just a bit.
+Then I came across Layne Redmond’s Sacred Tools of the Bee Priestess: Sound Purification, which I suspect is outside of that frequency range, and decided to conduct an experiment.
+So I set up my little Bose speaker on a chair next to the pond and cranked it up just a bit.